Courses

 LEARNING OUTCOMES:

-2- Understand the chemical and physical processes involved in alternative photography.
+2- Understand the chemical and physical processes involved in cyanotype.

 LEARNING OUTCOMES: